Advanced Warehouse Management

 Header

-By default, to installing the dataset, the module includes two main methods for code recognition:
+By default, when installing the dataset, the module includes two main methods for code recognition:

 The GS1-128 standard is a globally used barcode format that encodes structured information through Application Identifiers (AIs).
 Each AI specifies the type of data included, such as product identifiers, batch numbers, expiration dates, or logistics details.
 This enables detailed and standardized interpretation of product and warehouse information.
 For more details, see the official GS1-128 documentation.